reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

 ---

 Developers use HTTP Clients to communicate with other applications over the network.
-Over the years, multiple [HTTP Clients](https://reflectoring.io/comparison-of-java-http-clients/) have been developed to suit varying application needs.
+Over the years, [multiple HTTP Clients](https://reflectoring.io/comparison-of-java-http-clients/) have been developed to suit various application needs.

 In this article, we will focus on **Retrofit, one of the most popular type-safe Http Client for Java and Android.**